DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 \label{eqn:loss}
 \end{equation}

 Where $CE(t,s)$ is the softmax cross entropy loss function between target distribution $t$ and predicted scores $s$, and $\alpha$ is an interpolation coefficient (usually a fixed hyperparameter) that interpolates between plain one-hot loss ($\alpha\\!=\\!0$) and pure teacher matching ($\alpha\\!=\\!1$).
-Note $\delta_{t*}$ is the kronecker delta, i.e. a one-hot vector at index $t$.
+Note $\delta_{t*}$ is the Kronecker delta, i.e. a one-hot vector at index $t$.

 ### Why bother?

 One problem with teacher-student training is that you have to train a teacher network as well as the student.
-If the teacher and student are exactly the same network, except for initialization, it all seems a bit pointless!
+If the teacher and student are exactly the same network, except for initialisation, it all seems a bit pointless!
 We could reasonably assume the student will only ever match the performance of the teacher, although it should get there faster.
 Since we had to train the teacher network anyway, we may as well just use that, and forget about training the student entirely.
 It'd perform just as well, and save overall training time.

 The usual way through this is to train networks of different sizes.
 Experiments show that you can get better results for a given student network by training with a larger teacher network, than if you train the student directly on the dataset.
 This means that you can get a network that's cheaper to query for predictions since it's smaller than the teacher, but has higher accuracy than a network trained directly.
 This is the origin of the term **knowledge distillation**.
 The superior knowledge of the richer teacher network can be distilled into the smaller student using the teacher-student objective.